riteshkukreja/sine-wave/README.md

 # Sine Wave Animation

 Its a simple javascript plugin to build a beautiful sine wave on the given canvas.
 It allows user to add multiple elements on the same canvas.
+A demo of the working project is [here](https://riteshkukreja.github.io/sine-wave/).

 ## Get Started
 ### Setting up the Environment